 AZA and its accredited zoos and aquariums are dedicated to the research and conservation of, and education about, both in situ and ex situ populations of animal species.
 With its more than 200 accredited members, AZA continues to build North America's largest wildlife conservation movement.
-AZA-accredited zoos and aquariums have funded nearly 4,000 conservation projects in more than 100 countries and spend nearly $90 million on conservation initiatives annually.
+AZA-accredited zoos and aquariums have funded nearly 4,000 conservation projects in more than 100 countries and spend $160 million on conservation initiatives annually.
 To assist our accredited institutions in their conservation efforts, information about AZA’s Conservation Endowment Fund and other funding sources are provided.

 AZA Conservation Endowment Fund